 If you are interested in completing your course sooner, there are other options for you to complete your university degree in Australia.
 These include:

-Trimesters – meaning three study sessions in one year – allow you to complete your course 30% faster than through a semester system, which is a great option if you are looking to speed up your studies.
-Charles Sturt University Study Centres, for example, lets you fast-track your degree and undertake cross-institutional study by offering a November intake.
+Trimesters – meaning three study sessions in one year – allow you to complete your course 30 per cent faster than through a semester system.
+So, if you’re looking to speed up your studies, a trimester system could help you do it.

 Here’s an example of how a trimester system might work:

-Enrolling in a summer semester is a great opportunity to expedite your graduation or provide the flexibility to free up some time in the year to come.
-You can usually enrol in a summer intensive from early January to early March to complete prerequisite subjects that you couldn’t schedule in the previous year, re-sit classes you did not pass previously, or to complete a required unit in a small period of time so you can have a reduced workload through the next semester.
+Enrolling in a summer semester is a great way to expedite your graduation.
+You can usually enrol in a summer intensive from early January to early March to complete prerequisite subjects that you couldn’t schedule in the previous year, re-sit classes you did not pass previously, or complete a required unit to have a reduced workload in your next term.
 Students who enrol in this option will essentially start semester one straight after finishing their summer semester.

 Does it make a difference when you start university in Australia?

 In short, it can; your start date might make a difference when it comes to the scheduling of units at your university.
-Due to teaching and space resources, every single unit can not be on offer every semester/trimester, so your education provider may offer specific units in one semester/trimester only.
+Due to teaching and space resources, every single unit can not be offered every semester/trimester, so your education provider may offer specific units in one semester/trimester only.

 How far in advance should I apply for my chosen university start dates?

 Regardless of how many study sessions you will be undertaking in your academic year, there will be an application deadline listed on your education provider’s website.
 You must apply before this deadline, however, it is advised you submit your application as early as possible as some universities prioritise applications sent before the deadline.
 Late applications are possible but are only admitted if there is space in the course; otherwise, you may be deferred to the next available intake.